alphabotics/alphabot-project/README.md

 # Alphabot Project

-Alphabot is open source robotics project builds with Go and Python.
+Alphabot is an open source robotics project which is developed based on Go, Python and C++ programming language in different features.